Spandana2003/counting-vehicles-/README.md

 #### What is HOG?
 In the HOG feature descriptor, the distribution ( histograms ) of directions of gradients ( oriented gradients ) are used as features.
 Gradients ( x and y derivatives ) of an image are useful because the magnitude of gradients is large around edges and corners ( regions of abrupt intensity changes ) and we know that edges and corners pack in a lot more information about object shape than flat regions.

-## Project Demo
-- The demo is available on Youtube: https://www.youtube.com/watch?v=itmV7druy9Y&feature=youtu.be

 ## Installation
 **For Windows Users**